pustotnik/playground/fwcmatch/README.md

 The main problem with this is busy-waiting on CPU when these queues are full or empty.
 Look at the column "CPU" to see the proof.
-And if you set number of threads more than necessery for optimal processing then a lot of time this code will just burn CPU cores what is not good at all.
+And if you set number of threads more than necessery for optimal processing then a lot of time this code will just "burn" CPU cores what is not good at all.
 So be careful with such lock-free solutions.
 You should understand what you are doing.